verificarlo/verificarlo/README.md

 output: 1  52   23
 ```

-You are now able to customize the length of the mantissa/exponent for each argument but also to set the internal precision for floating point operations in a function compilated with verificarlo.
+You are now able to customize the length of the mantissa/exponent for each argument but also to set the internal precision for floating point operations in a function compiled with verificarlo.
-To do that you can change the desired field in the profile file and using it as an input with the following command:
+To do that you can change the desired field in the profile file and use it as an input with the following command:

 ```bash
    $ export VFC_BACKENDS="libinterflop_vprec.so --prec-input-file=output.txt --instrument=all" ./main
 ```

-The `--instrument` parameters set the comportment of the backend:
+The `--instrument` parameters set the behavior of the backend:
   - `arguments` apply given precisions to arguments only
-  - `operations` apply given precisions to internal arithmetic operations only
+  - `operations` apply given precisions to arithmetic operations inside the function only
-  - `all` apply given given precisions to internal arithmetic operations and to arguments
+  - `all` apply given given precisions to arithmetic operations inside the function and to arguments
   - `none` (default) does not apply any custom precision

 The program is now executed with the given configuration.